ksylvan/mailchimp-trends-engine/ai/agile/epic-1_story-1.2_backend-fastapi-app-setup.md

 ## Story

-- As a Backend Developer Agent
+- As a Backend Developer
 - I want to set up the foundational FastAPI application structure for the backend
 - so that core backend functionalities, API endpoints, and business logic can be developed in an organized, scalable, and maintainable manner, adhering to the "Majestic Monolith" pattern.